 Farmer-to-Farmer volunteers carry out a wide variety of projects.
 Some volunteers work with farmers to improve production techniques or to help them better market their crops.
 Others might work with an agricultural processor to solve a production bottleneck or to increase their level of food safety.
 Farmer-to-Farmer volunteers also work in the areas of cooperative development, business planning, and agricultural lending, to name a few.
 NCBA, the nation’s leading organization for cooperative businesses, and NFU, the nation’s leading general farm organization promoting cooperatives, concentrates the program focus on technical assistance efforts for cooperatives.

 How To Get Involved

 We are always looking for experts in agricultural production, post-harvest handling, marketing, cooperative development, financial management, food processing and other agricultural disciplines.
 The Program pays all assignment-related expenses.
 Volunteers should not have to spend any of their own money in order to participate in Farmer-to-Farmer.
-If you’re interested in pursuing a volunteer opportunity, please e-mail NFU Education Director Melissa Miller at email@example.com.
+If you’re interested in pursuing a volunteer opportunity, please e-mail NFU Education Coordinator Emma Lindberg at firstname.lastname@example.org.
 NFU is currently assembling its first team of leader volunteers to go overseas.
 What you take home may be worth more than what you bring.